VSR: Virtual studio 3-D reconstruction and relighting with real image-based relighting

 This paper is:

-(1) An attempt to provide lighting editability and customisability in post production
+(1) An attempt to provide lighting editability and customisability in post-production

 (2) An novel attempt at VSR with a focus on producing arbitrary output variables (AOVs)